 Traditional vs. Modern Dispute Resolution Systems

-Understanding the differences — and the ways traditional and modern dispute resolution systems can complement each other — is essential for resolving contemporary land conflicts in Australia in a culturally legitimate and legally effective way.
+Understanding the differences — and the practical ways traditional and modern dispute resolution systems can complement each other — is essential for resolving contemporary land conflicts in Australia in a culturally legitimate and legally durable way.

 | Aspect | Traditional Approaches | Modern Legal System |